Drishtisharma06/BUDGETBEE/README.md

 - `expenses`
 - `budgets`
 - `monthly_history`
-- 🎯 Use Cases

-BudgetBee is ideal for:

-Personal finance management
-Student budgeting
-Monthly expense tracking
-Small household finance management
-Flask learning projects
-Portfolio and resume projects
-🤝 Contributing

-Contributions are welcome!

-Fork the repository
-Create a feature branch
-Commit your changes
-Push to your branch
-Open a Pull Request

 ## Configuration
 - Update the secret key in `app.py` before deploying to a production environment: